 Illinois State University, founded in 1857, is the oldest public university in Illinois.
-Illinois State is a co-educational, residential university that emphasizes undergraduate study with almost 21,000 students.
-Its 34 academic departments in six colleges offer 63 undergraduate programs in more than 160 fields of study.
+Illinois State is a co-educational, residential university that emphasizes undergraduate study with more than 20,000 students.
+Our 34 academic departments in six colleges offer 78 undergraduate programs and 83 graduate programs in over 300 fields of study.